 You will be given the opportunity to develop the necessary skills to carry out independent research in an area of your choosing, resulting in a dissertation.

-You will be supported by experienced lecturers who use a range of innovative teaching methods, which will enhance your studies.
+You will be supported by experienced lecturers who use a range of innovative teaching methods to enhance your studies.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.